techgrounds/techgrounds-shamimkhaliq71/02_Cloud_1/5_Azure Storage Account.md

 After completing part 1, my created storage, container and picture disapeared, I thought I deleted it by accident, so I did it all over again but it happend for the second time.
 My peers helped me and I managed to restore it, but dont understand why it was getting deleted while I was still working on it.
 Mayby the learning coach set some settings in place.

-Task 2: I didn't have
+Task 2: didn't know how to upload the 4 files and asked help from Jordan.

 ### Resultaat

+See screenshots.
-See screenshots and I gained knowledge of creating storage accounts, adding containers and pictures.
+I gained knowledge of creating storage accounts, adding containers and pictures.
+And how to Enable Static Website Hosting.